stalgiag/p5.xr/docs/README.md

 1. Make sure that you have [the most recent version of p5.js](https://p5js.org/download/).
 2. Check out the [Device and Browser Support Section](https://stalgiag.github.io/p5.xr/#/quick-start/device-support).
 3. [Try out one of the Examples](https://stalgiag.github.io/p5.xr/#/quick-start/examples)!
+4. Check out the [Releases section of the Github repo](https://github.com/stalgiag/p5.xr/releases) if you want to run this locally.